Ready to discover the magic of Los Llanos?

 Los Llanos’ natural remoteness also makes its culture uniquely distinctive from anywhere else in the country.
 The Llanero cowboy culture is characterized by centuries of traditions bound to the land through cattle farming and calling, barefoot horseback riding, traditional music and chants, and even anaconda catching.

 A day’s hard work herding cattle is often rewarded with a traditional parrando llanero, a feast, where impressive pieces of meat are barbecued on long sticks around a roaring open fire, as the sounds of harp and guitar together with the llanero’s poetic chants recount the regions’ landscapes, tales and legends – best enjoyed as the famous blood orange sun sets over the vast Eastern plains.

+When to VisitWhen to visit Los Llanos entirely depends on each client’s preferences, as there is no one season best to visit the region.
 April and December are particularly beautiful times to visit Corocora Camp, as these months fall at the turn of the seasons.
 This means the weather conditions are slightly less extreme, and visitors can enjoy a range of wildlife on both dry land and some flooded plains.

 +57 (321) 815-2524